ajain13/Minishell/README.md

 	    the user to remove the object files.

 ##BUGS IN THE PROGRAM:
-	1. **regcomp()** in *regex.h* : the **regcomp()** module is buggy as it "sometimes" results in malloc() error.
+	1. **regcomp()** in *regex.h*: The **regcomp()** module is buggy as it "sometimes" results in malloc() error.
-	   Please note that IF THIS ERROR OCCURS WHILE TESTING, the shell source code does not contain any bugs.
+		 Please note that IF THIS ERROR OCCURS WHILE TESTING, the shell source code does
+	   not contain any bugs.
 Its the library issue, as we believe the library is deprecated.
 	   Reason to use it was to detect the foreground and background commands.
-The approach of tokenization and detection may result in segmentation faults.
+The approach of tokenization
+		 and detection may result in segmentation faults.
 	   For example: the following will result in a segmentation fault:

 		```
 		minish>gcc test_sleep.c -o bin/test_sleep.o